schuangs/Data-Structures-and-Algorithms/README.md

 Rather than creating one more vector each calling.

+### myQuickSort
+Classic quick sort implementation.
+Using a cutoff strategy, for small size input, use insertion sort.
+You are free to set the cutoff value.

 ### sortEval
 A routine to evaluate performance of sort function.
 Use `myHist()` to show result in histogram.